devjoaoGustavo/million/README.md

 # MILLION

-A simple personal expenses manager.
+A simple personal patrimonial manager.

 Things you may want to cover: